21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 • Procrastination: “I don’t really need this now.”

 Choose one objection to answer in your exit-intent popup.
-Make it so compelling that the consumer no longer feels nervous about the purchase.
+Make it so compelling that the consumer no longer feels nervous about purchasing.

 For instance, let’s say that people might be concerned that they won’t be able to figure out how to use your product.
 That’s a common objection, especially when it comes to appliances, electronics, and toys.

-In your popup, use a diagram or explainer video to allay those fears.
+Use a diagram or explainer video to allay those fears in your popup.
 Reinforce that you include easy-to-follow instructions with every product.

 6. Suggest Your Most Popular Product

-It’s better to push one high-value product.
-Choose the most popular item in your e-commerce store, for instance, or the best value from among your service offerings.
+When creating exit intent popups, pushing one high-value product is better.
+Choose the most popular item in your online store, for instance, or the best value from your service offerings.

 7. Offer More Value or Discount an Upsell

 You can also use exit popups to upsell to your audience.
-For instance, you could offer a $100 discount off your most expensive product.
+For instance, you could offer a $100 discount on your most expensive product.
 That’s a huge savings.

 You could also add value to a product.
 Let’s say, for instance, that you’re selling a pair of high-end athletic shoes.
 Offer to throw in a pair of absorbent sports socks for every pair your customer buys.